OmarAbdelwahhab30/RealTimeNotifications-Laravel/README.md

 - After firebase integration, let's suppose that you are responsible for the backend implementation part of mobile application project and you need to send a notification for the new system users for just greeting them .
 - After package installation , you can start send notications now !

+In your terminal , make a controller using the command:
 ```php artisan make:controller NotificationController```